-COMMUNITY ENERGY PLANNING
+COMMUNITY ENERGY/CLIMATE ACTION PLANNING

-Community energy plans:
+Community energy plans aim to:

-- reduce energy consumption and greenhouse gas emissions in communities.
+Reduce energy consumption and greenhouse gas emissions in communities

-- inform public officials during goal setting and budget decisions, focusing on reduction strategies over which local governments have control.
+Inform public officials during goal setting and budget decisions, focusing on reduction strategies over which local governments have control

 The CEEE is a member of the International Council for Local Environmental Initiatives (ICLEI) and uses ICLEI's ClearPath software to create community energy plans.
 ICLEI is the leading global network of local governments dedicated to sustainability, resilience, and climate action.